justinbangerter/organize-music/readme.md

-#Organize your music by tag metadata
+# Bulk rename your music by tag metadata

 Reads audio files in a dir for tag metadata, then moves those files.